2011 Daytona 500: Background

-This race also marked the tenth anniversary of the death of seven-time champion Dale Earnhardt in 2001.
+This race also marked the tenth anniversary of the death of Dale Earnhardt in 2001.
 As such, several tributes took place during the race.
 All of the cars fielded by Earnhardt's former team, Richard Childress Racing, and the team he started, Earnhardt Ganassi Racing, carried No. 3 decals.
 During the race itself, NASCAR held a "silent lap" on Lap 3, a practice that was first used in memory of Earnhardt during the 2001 season.